EliasBorrajo/Smartphone-Simulator/README.md

 # Read Me
 ## Description
 This project was carried out by a group of 3 people from class 602_3: Jonathan Bourquin, Milena Lonfat and Elias Borrajo.
-It's the second semester project at HEG - Sierre - FIG.
+It's the second semester project of Object-Oriented Programming at HEG - Sierre - FIG.

 The goal is to simulate a smartphone with realistic behavior on a screen.
 Three applications on the phone have been developed :